-As shown on Figure 5, "Existing Conditions Aerial Photograph," and Sheet 1, "Existing Conditions Aerial Photograph," the site consists of an active quarry; materials stockpiles; a plant for processing aggregate and recycle; a scale; equipment, fuel storage, maintenance, and storage building, constructed drainage ditches and stormwater containment, and access roads.
+As shown on Figure 5, "Existing Conditions Aerial Photograph," and Sheet 1, "Existing Conditions Aerial Photograph," the site consists of an active quarry; materials stockpiles; a plant for processing aggregate and recycle; a scale; equipment, fuel storage, maintenance, and storage building, various buildings and structures, outdoor equipment and ancillary supply storage area, constructed drainage ditches and stormwater containment, and access roads.
 In addition, a gated (locked) entrance at the northeast corner of Parcel A is used by the City of Cupertino for access to compost facilities that are part of a City program.
 A description of mining activities is provided in Section 3, "Mining," below.
 Surrounding active mining and processing operations is open space.